wedapashi/cpp/18_rules_of_0_3_5/README.md

  - Move constructor
  - Move assignement operator

 Because the presence of a user-defined (or = default or = delete declared) destructor, copy-constructor, or copy-assignment operator prevents implicit definition of the move constructor and the move assignment operator, any class for which move semantics are desirable, has to declare all five special member functions.
+If the use has not implemented any of the five functions from Rule of 5, the compiler implicitly generate move operations.

 ***
 ### Rule of 3